wsummerhill/CSharp-Alt-Shellcode-Callbacks/README.md

 Each CSharp file contains code to execute shellcode using native Windows callbacks.
 I tried to use much less common callback techniques that weren't typically documented online as far as I could tell.
 This way they _should_ be more evasive.<br /><br />

-_NOTE: The shellcode samples used in every C# file will execute Windows 64-bin Calculator.exe <br />
+_NOTE: The shellcode samples used in every C# file will execute Windows 64-bit Calculator.exe <br />
-NOTE 2: I've also included the C/C++ code samples from VX-Underground which these were based off of_<br />
+NOTE 2: I've also included the C/C++ code samples from VX-Underground which some of these were based off of_<br />

 **The C# malware samples contain the following execution flows:**
 - Base64 decode 64-bit shellcode